거울대칭

 \[J_{\mathbb{P}^n}(q, z) = I_{\mathbb{P}^n}(q, z)\]must hold.
 Let us verify this directly.

-The B-side calculation is more or less finished in §Gauss–Manin Connection, ⁋Example 8.
-According to it, for the fundamental solution matrix \(\mathcal{I}_p^a(q,z)\) of \(\mathbb{P}^n\), the first component \(\mathcal{I}_p^0(q,z)\) of the vector corresponding to the Lefschetz thimble base \(\Gamma_p\) must satisfy the equation
+The B-side calculation is largely finished in §Gauss-Manin Connection, ⁋Example 8.
+According to it, for the fundamental solution matrix \(\mathcal{I}_p^a(q,z)\) of \(\mathbb{P}^n\), the first component \(\mathcal{I}_p^0(q,z)\) of the vector corresponding to the Lefschetz thimble base \(\Gamma_p\) must satisfy

 \[(z\partial_q)(qz\partial_q)^n\Phi_0 = \sum_{d \geq 1}\frac{d^{n+1}q^{d-1}}{(d!)^{n+1}z^{(n+1)d - n - 1}} = \sum_{d' \geq 0}\frac{(d'+1)^{n+1}q^{d'}}{((d'+1)!)^{n+1}z^{(n+1)d'}} = \Phi_0\]which is exactly verified.

-The stationary-phase aspect of Conjecture 5 (Mirror theorem, \(J\)-function form) was also already computed in §Gauss–Manin Connection, ⁋Example 8, but this falls somewhat outside our core concerns in this post, so we omit it.
+The stationary phase aspect of Conjecture 5 (Mirror theorem, \(J\)-function form) was also already computed in §Gauss-Manin Connection, ⁋Example 8, but this is slightly outside our central concerns in this post, so we omit it.

-This example shows that mirror symmetry is realized not as an abstract isomorphism but as a concrete coincidence of two hypergeometric series.
-In the case of general toric Fano varieties, similar explicit calculations proceed from the charge matrix, and in all such cases the \(I = J\) theorem of Proposition 7 (Givental’s mirror theorem) provides a practical verification of mirror symmetry.
+This example shows that mirror symmetry is realized not as an abstract isomorphism but as the concrete coincidence of two hypergeometric series.
+For general toric Fano varieties, similar explicit calculations proceed from the charge matrix, and in all such cases the \(I = J\) theorem of Proposition 6 (Givental’s mirror theorem) provides a practical verification of mirror symmetry.

-The small \(J\)-function we have treated so far was the fundamental solution for the small quantum \(D\)-module based on the \(H^2\)-direction deformation from §Dubrovin Connection, §§D-module.
-As seen in the earlier part of the same post, the Dubrovin connection itself was defined on big quantum cohomology based on the full \(H^\ast(X)\) deformation, and the small version looking only at the \(H^2\) direction was a specialization of this.
-The same upgrade is possible for the \(J\)-function, and that is the big \(J\)-function.
+The small \(J\)-function we have dealt with so far was the fundamental solution for the small quantum \(D\)-module with base given by the \(H^2\) direction deformation of §Dubrovin Connection, §§D-module.
+As seen in the earlier part of the same post, the Dubrovin connection itself was defined on big quantum cohomology with base given by the full \(H^\ast(X)\) deformation, and the small version looking only at the \(H^2\) direction was a specialization of this.
+The same elevation is possible for the \(J\)-function, and it is the big \(J\)-function.

 \[z\partial_{t^a} s = T_a \star_t s\qquad (a = 0, 1, \ldots, \dim_\mathbb{C} H^\ast(X) - 1)\]which is the big QDE extending (\(\ast\)) to the full \(H^\ast\) direction.